runicscribe/worldbuilding-docs/dae-machina/culture/organizations/index.md

 ### Eldar Council

-The eldar council is an organization of very powerful beings primarly concerned with preventing magical disasters or cataclysms (such as the riftscape/Uon cataclysm).
+The eldar council is an informal organization of very powerful beings primarly concerned with preventing magical disasters or cataclysms.
+It was formed in the wake of the Uon cataclysm, though preceedent groups have existed since before the Lich wars.
+The main unique aspect of this iteration is that it is the first group to include individuals from across the whole world.
+It incorporates many of the surviving membors of prior groups that had a smilar purpose.

+Broadly, anyone who knows about the council and has secured an invite to a council meeting qualifies as a member.
+Many ancient Ael’dar are members.
+Various council members are in positions of power among the nations of the world.
 The eldar council meets irregularily, usually only when one member deems it necessary.
-It is rare that all members of the council attend any one meeting, although there are many members who attend every meting.
+It is rare that all members of the council attend any one meeting, although there are many members who attend most meetings.

+The council has a handful of common meeting locations.
+Most often, they meet in a secret chamber in Teythmos, above the Elyos Republic council chambers.
+They have also occasionally met in Dragonhalls, the Ael'jinn capitol of New Aelmos, and the Isle of the Ancients in southeastern Mhidda
+Most of these locations feature a teleportation circle to make getting there a little easier.

-The council most often meets in the top floor of the Mediterranean capitol council chambers.
-The council has frequent dealings with the Order of Sion, and commands an ellite company of the Mediterranean army, recruited primarily from the Academy of Magical and Martial Arts.
-Members of the Eldar council qualify as anyone who knows about the council and has an open invitation to attend council meetings.
+The eldar council has frequent dealings with the Order of Sion.
+One member has full command of an elite company of the Elyos Republic army, recruited primarily from the Academy of Magical and Martial Arts, that is sometimes used to further the council's goal.
-Most ancient Ael’dar are members.
-Various council members are in positions of power among the nations of the world.
+Rahkaya Goldscorn of Dragonhalls sometimes uses her rentinue for similar purposes.

 **Known Members**
 Dragon Scholar
+Rahkaya Goldscorn
 Æl’syi lich (Regular)
 Queen of Ravens (Regular)
 Academy of Magical & Martial Arts Archmage